kristoffer-dyrkorn/javazone2024/README.md

 # Building virtual worlds

 This repo contains an example implementation of the process flow discussed in my JavaZone 2024 talk "Building virtual worlds using open geodata".
-The code consists of two main parts: Preprocessing (Node scripts) and data visualization (a web app).
+The code consists of two parts, written in plain JavaScript: Preprocessing scripts (for Node) and a simple web app (using three.js for data visualization).

 # Preprocessing

-The design of the preprocessing code follows the Unix command line philosophy: Each script solves a single task and writes output to a file that will be used in a later step.
+The preprocessing module follows the Unix philosophy: It contains a set of scripts that each solves a single task, and writes output to a file that will be used by a later step.

-All scripts read configuration settings from a file, here called `config.json`.
+All scripts read their configuration settings from a file, here called `config.json`.
+The name of the config file is a mandatory parameter.

-Here is an overview of each script, in the sequence they should be run:
+Here is an overview of the scripts, in the sequence they should be run:

 ## Getting data